ZoopEcoEvo/parasitized_tonsa_limits/README.md

   4) The manuscript file (located in the Manuscripts directory) should be knit.
 This markdown file will produce a formatted PDF version of the manuscript that can be posted on a preprint server along with a word document that can be sent to co-authors.

 **--- Licensing and Funding ---**
-Provide license information, such as Creative Commons open source license language granting readers the right to reuse code.
-For more information on how to choose and write a license, see choosealicense.com or https://opendatacommons.org
+Unless otherwise noted, the data provided here is available under the Creative Commons Attribution 4.0 International License, and the code is available under the MIT License.

-list funding sources used to generate the archived data, and include information about permits (collection, animal care, human research).
+Data collection was supported by NSF OCE1947965 and a University of Connecticut Postdoc Seed Award.